swiftlang/swift-evolution/proposals/NNNN-swiftpm-version-pinning.md

 ## Impact on existing code

-There will be change in the behaviours of `swift build` and `swift package update` in presence of the pins file, as noted in the proposal however the existing package will continue to build without any modifications.
+There will be change in the behaviors of `swift build` and `swift package update` in presence of the pins file, as noted in the proposal, however the existing package will continue to build without any modifications.

 ## Alternative considered